 A young woman born and raised in Honolulu, traveled all the way to Paris, France, to find a new life.

+But Hawaii followed her to France.
 Eventually, her French-born daughter wanted to learn the hula, so Kilohana Kwock Silve, a trained hula practitioner already, taught her French daughter the hula.
+More French women came, and more countries followed.

 An elderly Frenchman brought her his cherished Hawaiian record collection, and gave it to her for safekeeping.